Radio, Music and Podcast website Navigation & Player Redesign

 With the redesign, we moved it to the bottom of the screen and only brought it into view after the user already chose to listen to something.
 We also made it white so it wouldn't take up as much visual space when it was open.
 And using a slide out animation would help people spot it more easily once they did decide to listen to something.

 We also chose to add a secondary navigation for the Playlist and Schedule pages.
 By creating hierarchy, we would be able to better feature the pages of discovery (Music, News, and Culture), while still giving users access to highly visited Playlist and Schedule pages.

-Another crucial part of this project was creating a embeddedable miniplayers, large and small, to match the look and feel of site.
-Although they would largely not be used on KCRW.com itself, they one of the few ways we could extend KCRW.com's reach around the web.
-Keeping the design as consistent looking as possible would help spread and reinforce the KCRW.com brand externally, in an effort to bring users back to our site.
+Another crucial part of this project was creating a embeddable miniplayers, large and small, to match the look and feel of site.
+Although they would largely not be used on KCRW.com itself, it was one of the ways we could extend KCRW.com's reach around the web.
+Keeping the design as consistent looking as possible would help spread and reinforce the KCRW.com brand externally in an effort to bring users back to our site.

 Large embed player:

 We created two versions, a large and a small, so that user could choose to feature one more prominently, or embed multiple smaller ones alongside in each other.